razaqisama/angular-todo-assessment/README.md

 - Feature not completed:
   - Unit Test (others component)
 - Tools used:
-  - Cursor with agents disabled
+  - Cursor AI with agents disabled
   - Angular v20 Official Documentation
 - Improvement Ideas:
   - Complete the unit test please :)
   - Make the UI Visually Pleasing
   - Change the local storage state management to actual database or backend server, this will open the full potential of server side rendering feature.
+  - add time picker to make the due date task more detailed
+- Known Bugs:
+  - When touch simulation enabled, the datepicker immediately closed after opened.